-The MMP should be approved by the CA as soon as possible in order to ensure the highest possible quality of the data used for future submissions of allocation data.
-Therefore, operators should submit their MMPs to CAs as quickly as possible.
+Where an update of the monitoring methodology is relevant, the updated MMP should be approved by the CA as soon as possible in order to ensure the highest possible quality of the data used for future submissions of allocation data.
+It should be noted that a 'validation of the MMP by the verifier' prior to the approval by the CA was only relevant before the 2021-2025 allocation period and now no longer is.
+Therefore, operators should submit their MMPs to CAs as quickly as possible, in principle seeking approval before submission of the application to facilitate the verification of the baseline data report.
 The deadlines provided by the FAR are as follows:

-- As general rule the MMP should be submitted for approval together with the first baseline data report.
-Article 4(1) of the FAR sets 30 May 2019 as deadline, and MS may choose to give another deadline which may be between 30 April and 30 June that year). - However, according to Article 8(4) of the FAR, MS may require that the MMP is approved before the submission of the first baseline data report.
+- As general rule the updated MMP should be submitted for approval together with baseline data report.
+Article 4(1) of the FAR sets 30 May 2024 as the deadline, and MS may choose to give another deadline which may be between 30 April and 30 June that year). - However, according to Article 8(4) of the FAR, MS may require that the updated MMP is approved before the submission of the baseline data report.
 In those MS a much stricter deadline will apply.
-Operators should therefore ensure they know the deadline applicable in their MS.

-- According to Article 5(2) of the FAR, new entrants shall submit their MMP together with their application for free allocation.
+Operators should therefore ensure they know the deadline applicable in their MS. - According to Article 5(2) of the FAR, new entrants shall submit their MMP together with their application for free allocation.
 The latter can only be finalised after the first calendar year after the start of normal operation.
 For example, if the installation starts normal operation on 3 March 2020, the first full calendar year is 2021, and the application can be submitted in 2022.
-However, Article 6 applies to all installations, i.e. the monitoring requirement based on an MMP applies to new entrants from the first day of operation of the installation and the MMP needs to be approved by 31 December 2020 or - if this is not possible - as soon as possible thereafter. - If an operator has renounced free allocation for an earlier allocation period, but decides to apply for free allocation again for the next allocation period, Article 8(5) requires the MMP be submitted for approval at least 6 months before the time limit for submission of the application for free allocation.
+However, Article 6 applies to all installations, i.e. the monitoring requirement based on an MMP applies to new entrants from the first day of operation of the installation and the MMP needs to be approved by 31 December 2020 or - if this is not possible - as soon as possible thereafter. - If an operator has renounced free allocation for an earlier allocation period, but decides to apply for free allocation again for the next allocation period, Article 8(5) requires the MMP to be submitted for approval at least 6 months before the time limit for submission of the application for free allocation.
 Thus, if an operator renounces free allocation for the period 2021-25, but wants to apply again for the period 2026-2030, the data must be submitted by 30 May 2024 (± 1 month), and the MMP must be submitted by 30 November 2023 (± 1 month).

-5.3.2 Different focus of MMP in the first NIMs round and thereafter
+5.3.2 Different rules for MMP for the NIMs and ALC